New PA Child Protection Law Will Expand Clearance Requirements

 In a press release the day he signed the bills into law, Corbett said, “I thank the General Assembly for their work in passing the first pieces of a comprehensive legislative package to protect Pennsylvania’s children.”

 He added: “The legislation I’m signing today will better equip our communities to protect children, and enhance the safety and security of the commonwealth’s children.”

-For those who are not aware, or who have never had to submit to a background check, there are actually three different types: child abuse clearances, state police clearances and Federal Bureau of Investigations – and both school employees and independent contractors working at a school must submit these before working.
+For those who are not aware, or who have never had to submit to a background check, there are actually three different types: child abuse clearances, state police clearances, and Federal Bureau of Investigations clearances – and both school employees and independent contractors working at a school must submit these before working.